 The Impact for the Communities

 By buying better tea we are all rewarded.
-By choosing tea for quality over price we are supporting skilled men and woman in marginalised rural communities and getting better flavour.
+By choosing tea for quality over price we are supporting skilled men and women in marginalised rural communities and getting better flavour.

 A hopeful future